gnuarmeclipse/gnuarmeclipse.github.io-source/pages/finance/sponsorship.md

 General purpose features will have higher priority than vendor specific features, and might also benefit from better rates.

+Some credit for supporting the development of new features in GNU ARM Eclipse project goes to (in chronological order):

+- Infineon Technologies AG
+- Analog Devices GmbH
+- Dialog Semiconductor BV
+- SiFive Inc

 ## Sponsorship opportunities

 Companies interested in supporting the GNU ARM Eclipse project and seeing their logo in the project web, can apply for various levels of sponsorship.